AnyaMG/Project-Decoder-Ring/readme.md

 - _input_ is a string that refers to the inputted text to be encoded or decoded.
 - _encode_ is a boolean that refers to whether you should encode or decode the message.
 By default it is set to `true`.

-When building the function, keep the following constraints and rules in mind:

-- You are welcome to assume that _no additional symbols will be included as part of the input._ Only spaces and letters will be included.
-- When encoding, your output should _still be a string._
+The following should also hold true:

 - When decoding, the number of characters in the string _excluding spaces_ should be even.
-Otherwise, return `false`.
+Otherwise, the function will return `false`.
-- Spaces in the message should be maintained before and after encoding or decoding.
+- Spaces in the message will be maintained before and after encoding or decoding.
 - Encoding is case-insensitive (e.g., both "a" or "A" would be encoded to the same result).
 - The letters "I" and "J" share a space.
-When encoding, both letters can be converted to `42`, but when decoding, both letters should be shown as `"(i/j)"`.
+When encoding, both letters can be converted to `42`, but when decoding, both letters will be shown as `"(i/j)"`.

 #### Examples